EvergreenCartoons/SenselessViolence/README.md

 ## What?
 This is an exploitation toolkit for the pfSense pfBlockerNG <= 2.1.4_26 plugins remote command injection feature discovered by IHTeam.

-I wrote this to play around with some of the design principles found in the NSA's firewall exploitation toolkit - for this reason, its designed to be fully compatible with the nopen implant, have built-in log wiping features, and be extremely reliable by implementing some pre-flight checks (passive and active vulnerability tests).
+I wrote this to play around with some of the design principles found in the NSA's firewall exploitation toolkit - for this reason, its designed to be fully compatible with the nopen implant (one small, and documented, change needed), have built-in log wiping features, and be extremely reliable by implementing some pre-flight checks (passive and active vulnerability tests).

 A trivial reverse TTY shell payload written in Python (these things ship with a Python interpreter) is supplied as a surrogate for nopen in this toolkit, because running sketchy binaries swiped from the NSA seems a tad foolish in production environments.

 ## How to Use?
 For yolo-scanning for beg bounties and mass-exploitation, run the nuclei template supplied (it should also have been upstreamed by now).
 This will give you a target list.
 This file is named `nuclei-CVE-2022-31814.yaml`.

+### Modes

 For precision carefulling of networks, there are four "modes" you will want to be aware of, and are documented below.
 Run them in order.
 These are set using the "--mode" flag.